01 Who is the Strongest in a Collision?

 Remarks#

-In the right graph of Figure 73 can be seen which cart has the spring mounted to its force sensor: A damped vibration is seen after the collision.
-Also the force sensor itself is vibrating after the collision as can be seen in the graph of the other force sensor.
+• In the right graph of Figure 79 can be seen which cart has the spring mounted to its force sensor: A damped vibration is seen after the collision.
+The force sensor itself also vibrates after the collision, as shown in the graph of the other force sensor.

 Sources#